carlypCNU/carlypCNU/_posts/2020-09-11-about-me-post.md

 This is my **first post**.

-# **Hi all!** . . .
+# **Hi all!**

 ![picture of me in florence](https://github.com/carlypCNU/carlypCNU/commit/fa9093c23f16c653c5ca7971c1cd49fd8fe4bed3#diff-cc67e6c6473a33573aab07f8aa3b0b94)

-. . .
 My name is Carly Palmer.
 I am in my senior year at Christopher Newport University, a small liberal arts college in Newport News, Virginia.
 At my school, I am majoring in English, with a minor in Medieval and Renaissance studies.

 I decided to take the Digital Humanities course as my required writing-intensive this Fall semester because I have always been interested in writing on a digital platform.
 This past summer, I had the opportunity to intern at a local wedding planning website, that included a blog page.
-You can check out that blog [here] (https://myeasternshorewedding.com/category/vendor-spotlight/).
+You can check out that blog [**here**] (https://myeasternshorewedding.com/category/vendor-spotlight/).

 I was responsible for covering weddings that were submitted, which entailed writing a blog post, selecting images from their photoshoots to publish, creating alt-text for those images, and linking the local wedding vendors that the couple used for their event.
 To advertise for the blog I wrote, I also had to post on social media platforms such as Instagram, Facebook, and Pinterest.
 This experience helped prepare me for the DH course.